In this vignette I suppose that you are already familiar with at

 - although

-), but the logging functions are all lowercase without any separator, such asloginfo
+logginguses mostly camelCase function names (egbasicConfig), but the logging functions are all lowercase without any separator, such asloginfoorlogwarn -

-uses snake_case for the function names, such aslog_info
+loggeruses snake_case for the function names, such aslog_infoandlog_warn

 As you can see above, the default layout of the log messages is somewhat different: